-Had I liberty to set myself forth after my own mode, there is no so graceful fashion to which I would be so fixed as not to be able to disengage myself from it: life is an unequal. irregular, and multiform motion.
-'Tis not to be a friend to one's self, much less a master -'tis to be a slave, incessantly to be led by the nose by one's self, and to be so fixed in one's previous inclinations, that one cannot turn aside nor writhe one's neck out of the collar.
-I say this now in this part of my life. wherein I find I cannot easily disengage myself from the importunity of my soul, which cannot ordinarily amuse itself but in things of limited range, nor employ itself otherwise than entirely and with all its force; upon the subject offered it expands lightest stretches it to that degree as therein to employ its utmost power: wherefore it is that idleness is to me a very painful labor, and very prejudicial to my health.
-Most men's minds require foreign matter to exercise and enliven them: mine has rather need of it to sit still and repose itself,- for its chiefest and hardest study is to study itself.
-Books are to it a sort of employment that debauch it from its study.
-Upon the first thoughts that possess it, it begins to bustle and make trial of its vigor in all directions, exercises its power of handling, now making trial of force, now fortifying, moderating, and ranging itself by the way of grace and order.
-It has of its own wherewith to rouse its faculties: nature has given to it, as to all others, matter enough of its own to make advantage of, and subjects proper enough where it may either invent or judge.
+Had I liberty to set myself forth after my own mode, there is no so graceful fashion to which I would be so fixed as not to be able to disengage myself from it; life is an unequal, irregular, and multiform motion.
+'Tis not to be a friend to one's self, much less a master-'tis to be a slave, incessantly to be led by the nose by one's self, and to be so fixed in one's previous inclinations, that one cannot turn aside nor writhe one's neck out of the collar.
+I say this now in this part of my life, wherein I find I cannot easily disengage myself from the importunity of my soul, which cannot ordinarily amuse itself but in things of limited range, nor employ itself otherwise than entirely and with all its force; upon the lightest subject offered it expands and stretches it to that degree as therein to employ its utmost power; wherefore it is that idleness is to me a very painful labor, and very prejudicial to my health.
+Most men's minds require foreign matter to exercise and enliven them; mine has rather need of it to sit still and repose itself,-

-&quot;The vices of sloth are to be shaken off by business;"
+"The vices of sloth are to be shaken off by business;"